 But what is brand persona anyway?

-To reference one of our earlier articles on branding, you can compare brands to people.
+You can compare brands to people.
 All brands have a name, a distinguishing feature (as in the case of a logo), a voice to speak to its target audience, and a unique persona or personality that the target consumer can connect and relate to at a deeper level.

 When you develop your brand’s persona, you are creating a framework for how your target audience will perceive your business and its products and services.
 It’s important to note that the modern consumer is influenced by branding.
 As a matter of fact, brands play a big part in our emotional lives.
 People aren’t only buying products from a particular brand because they like it or that it works well.
 Consumers have also forged relationships with brands because it contributes meaning to their lives and experiences.